 This is the opposite of being healthy.

 Health is not so much about how we look, but what we are doing: drinking enough water, getting a good night’s sleep, eating well, and exercising.
-None of those things are seasonal, or at least, they shouldn’t be.
+None of those things are seasonal, or at least, they should not be.
 It doesn’t matter whether we have a “winter body” or “summer body.”
-What matters is that we’re taking care of ourselves through actions that make us feel good, regardless of when.
+What matters is that we are taking care of ourselves through actions that make us feel good, regardless of when.

-The sweltering heat doesn’t relent during my last day in Fiji.
+The sweltering heat does not relent during my last day in Fiji.
 I sit on my bed, watching the sunlight drift through the window and onto the wall, even though the sky is cloudy.
 A typical summer.